“Changing classroom practice is not about the process of knowledge acquisition but of habit change.” – Dylan Wiliam

 - Multiple opportunities for “touches” on content through routine formative assessments with spaced and interleaved questions.
 I have set the routine of ending every lesson with a daily formative assessment using four boxes (see below).
 The first three boxes are spaced/spiraled questions from previous units that I have identified students needing more at-bats with.
 The final box is a check on what I taught that day – a small example of interleaving.
 I ask students to raise their hands when they complete all questions, and I then provide immediate feedback with either a check or circled mistake.

 It really has completely shifted my perspective as a teacher to recognize habit formation as long-term investments in my students and classroom.
-These habits not only reduce cognitive load in both students and teachers, they provide momentum to make it through the roughly 160-day school year.
+These habits not only better maintain an optimal cognitive load in both students and teachers, they provide momentum to make it through the roughly 160-day school year.

 “Habits are, simply, reliable solutions to recurring problems in our environment…habits reduce cognitive load and free up mental capacity, so you can allocate your attention to other tasks…The same way that money multiplies through compound interest, the effects of your habits multiply as you repeat them.”